 A Hope-Story Challenge

-My pastor gave a sermon where he had a couple of people give their Hope stories (testimonies) and challenged the rest of us to do the same.
-I took up the challenge.
-I’ve mentioned on here before that this pastor calls me “a contrarian in the best way possible.”
+My pastor gave a sermon in which he had a couple of people give their Hope stories (testimonies) and challenged the rest of us to do the same.
+I took up the challenge of putting my own testimony in writing for the first time in my life.
+I’ve mentioned before that this pastor calls me “a contrarian in the best way possible.”
 So, this will also be a bit of a contrarian’s take on the evangelical practice of sharing our testimonies.

-My pastor shared a Hope-Story Worksheet with us and I will be using that as a starting point.
-He also suggests doing a short 100-word version and a longer version.
+My pastor shared a Hope-Story Worksheet with us.
+I will use that as a starting point.
+He also suggests doing a short 100-word version and a longer version of our personal testimony.
 I’ll try that as well.

 The Anatomy of a Testimony

-At the heart of every good testimony is the change.
+At the heart of every good salvation testimony is the change.
 The worksheet suggests addressing three points.

 Those of us who have been in church for a long time have heard plenty of testimonies that go something like this:

 I was at a point in my life where nothing was working.
 I was addicted to alcohol and women.
 My marriage was falling apart and my children hated me.
-Then one morning in a drunken stupor my friend invited me to church.
+Then one morning when I was sitting outside a grocery store in a drunken stupor my friend invited me to a Bible study at his church.
 Everything changed.
-I asked Jesus into my heart and now my wife and I have a great relationship, I got a promotion, and my child just went all-state in football.
+I learned of God’s grace and God’s love.
+I left that wild life, asked Jesus into my heart and dove into the word of God.
+Now my wife and I have a great relationship, I got a promotion, and my child just went all-state in football.
 I thank Jesus for turning my life around.
-He saved not only me but my family.
+God’s presence in my life saved not only me but my family.
+It was the best decision.

-One problem I have is that I also know people who have stories of dramatic turnaround who have absolutely no faith in God.
+One problem I have is that I also know people who have stories of dramatic turnarounds and good works who have absolutely no faith in God.

-Another problem is that I don’t think that the hope that Peter was referencing in his second letter was the hope for a better life now.
+Another problem is that I don’t think the hope that Peter referred to in his second letter was the hope for a better life now.

 We tend to think that way because we live in America.
-But, in ancient Rome during times of persecution there very easily could have been a much different story.
+But, in ancient Rome, during times of persecution, there very easily could have been a different story.
 Maybe something like this:

 I was a Roman citizen of modest means.
 We weren’t extremely rich but we were well fed and a lot better off than many.
-Then I came to Jesus.
+Then I encountered the unconditional love of Jesus and learned of God’s character.
+I submitted to the truths of the Gospel.
 Not just me but my whole family.
 Since then, my teenage son has died in the Colosseum.
 My wife was beaten for refusing to renounce Jesus.
 I lost my business and we live off the generosity of other Christians.

 What is the hope?

 The hope isn’t a better life now.
-That is the story we often sell in the church.
-Follow God and your life will be better.
+That is the story we often sell in the church: Follow God, and your life will be better.
 Some sell this gospel intentionally.
-But for most of us, we slip into it because it has become such a part of our evangelical culture.
-I wonder if such thinking is in fact heresy?
+But most of us slip into it because it has become such a part of our evangelical culture.
+I wonder if such thinking is, in fact, heresy.

 Let’s look at a longer section of that passage in 1 Peter, verses 13-18a this time: